RudradeepGuha/Skanatek/Task 3/README.md

 ### Build a Docker container to run web application

-To run the web page in a Docker container, start your command-line interface and go to the folder where the files are stored.
+To run the web page in a Docker container copy the html file, jpeg file and Dockerfile into a directory, start your command-line interface and go to the directory where the files are stored.

 `cd "path/to/file"`